mikeboers/siteconfig/README.md

 On Uppercase
 ------------

 Configuration keys **MUST** be uppercase.
-This is so that (1) there is a trivial seperation bettween variables used for control flow or intervedia values during Python execution, and (2) because they read more like constants.
+This is so that (1) there is a trivial seperation bettween variables used for control flow or intermediate values during Python execution, and (2) because they read more like constants.

 API